Mak3rde/GOG-Galaxy/README.md

 # GOG-Galaxy
 For some time now, the connection to Steam and Ubisoft Connect in GOG Galaxy has not been working.

-Two files are responsible for the connection to Steam (backend_steam_network.py) and Ubisoft (consts.py), unfortunately, these are not up to date, which is why the connection cannot be established.
+Two files are responsible for the connection to Steam (backend_steam_network.py) and Ubisoft (consts.py),
+unfortunately, these are not up to date, which is why the connection cannot be established.

 The necessary customization is not complicated but not easy for many users, so I have prepared a simple bat file to automate it.

+> [!NOTE]
+>To download the Zip file
+>
-All you have to do is click on the green button "< > Code" at the top right and then click on "Download zip".
+> click on the green "< > Code" button at the top right of this Page,
+>
+> then click on "Download zip".

-The zip package contains:
+### The zip package contains:

 A .bat file, which, when executed, "double click" or "right-click -> open"
 will install a modified backend_steam_network.py (steam) and a consts.py (Ubisoft).
 The original files are not overwritten.
 They are renamed and remain unchanged.

-In addition, the customized files
+### Also included are the customized files
 - Steam - backend_steam_network.py
 - Ubisoft - consts.py

-are available if you do not want to use the .bat file, you can then manually copy or move them to the relevant directory as described below.
+for those of you who do not want to use the .bat file, you can then manually copy or move the files to the appropriate directory as described below.

+## How to use the .bat file
 1 - Close GOG galaxy
 2 - download the zip file
 3 - extract